PDS 70: Claim of planet d

 Another candidate, called "CC3" is consistent with a planet at 5.6 AU, but could also be a PSF artifact.
 It could also be a clump and the same phenomenon as planet "d" from JWST and "CC1" from Hubble, because all three candidates have the a similar position angle.

+In a 2026 study, the planet d has not been re-detected at the expected position despite the sensitivity of VLTI/GRAVITY+, suggesting that it should be a dust clump instead of a planet.
+This situation is similar to that of the Fomalhaut star (see Fomalhaut b).

 Possible co-orbital body

 In July 2023, the likely detection of a cloud of debris co-orbital with the planet PDS 70 b was announced.
 This debris is thought to have a mass 0.03-2 times that of the Moon, and could be evidence of a Trojan planet or one in the process of forming.